casper-network/docs/source/docs/casper/developers/prerequisites.md

 You will find the `casper-client` executable in the `target/release` directory.

-## Installing `cmake` {#install-cmake}
+## Installing CMake {#install-cmake}

-If you plan to compile contracts from the source code, including those provided in the [casper-node](https://github.com/casper-network/casper-node) repository, install `cmake` with the commands below.
+If you plan to compile contracts from the source code, including those provided in the [casper-node](https://github.com/casper-network/casper-node) repository, install `CMake` with the commands below.

 [CMake](https://cmake.org/) is a popular build tool that we will utilize, and you may very well have it already installed.
 If you do, make sure that you have the latest version.
-If you need to install or upgrade it, follow the steps below or on the [Cmake website](https://cmake.org/install/).
+If you need to install or upgrade it, follow the steps below or on the [CMake website](https://cmake.org/install/).
 Once installed, check your version as shown below.

 <Tabs>
 <TabItem value="Linux" label="Linux">